blacksmithgu/obsidian-dataview/docs/docs/queries/query-types.md

     If you want to change the name only for one specific `TABLE` query, have a look at `TABLE WITHOUT ID`.

 !!! info "Disabling Result count"
     The first column always shows the result count.
-If you do not want to get it displayed, you can use a CSS Snippet to hide it.
-Head over to the [FAQ](../resources/faq.md#how-can-i-hide-the-result-count-on-table-queries) for more info.
+If you do not want to get it displayed, you can disable it in Dataview's settings ("Display result count", available since 0.5.52).

 Of course, a `TABLE` is made for specifying one to multiple additional informations: